natenka/pyneng-book-en/docs/source/book/12_useful_modules/index.rst

 12. Useful modules
 ============================

-This section describes the modules:
+This section describes these modules:

 * subprocess
 * os